Arctic Security Series

 Several Northern European foreign ministers, among which Timo Soini (Finland) and Børge Brende (Norway), US Senator Lisa Murkowski of Alaska as well as other experts discussed new security challenges in the Arctic during the MSC Core Group Meeting in Washington, DC, on May 9, 2017.

 The MSC Arctic Security Roundtable was hosted jointly with the Wilson Center's Polar Initiative and the Arctic Circle.
 You can find a brief report here.
 A few photo impressions are available in the photo album of the MSC Core Group Meeting Washington.
-A short roundtable report will be published here shortly.

 Arctic Security and the MSC